TwistedCircuits/Mark/README.md

 Open shodan (Shodan is the search engine of the internet of things.
 An incredibly useful tool for finding exposed devices on the internet.)

 Open reverse shell generator (This opens up a reverse shell generator called revshells.com a very helpful website for pentesting and one every hacker should know about.)

+(THIS MODEL WILL ALWAYS HAVE MORE FEATURES ADDED AS REQUESTED IN ISSUES BY GITHUB USERS OR BY STUFF ADDED BY ME.
+THIS IS GOING TO BE A GROWING PROJECT.
+IT HAS LIMITED FUNCTIONALITY NOW BUT MORE WILL COME SOON.)